 Ghana is the second-largest gold producer in Africa and 8th largest globally.
 In 2013, the mining sector alone contributed 10% of the country’s Gross Domestic Product, and oil and mining together accounted for 66% of exports (Source: EITI Reports 2012-2013).

 Falling gold prices have affected mining revenue.
 However, this has been offset by a hike in oil revenue and production.
 Current lower oil prices may however have an effect on government revenue.

-Oil production began in 2011.
-Oil revenues have probably already surpassed mining receipts, and gas production looks promising in the future.
+Oil production began in late 2010.
+The Jubilee field, discovered in 2007, is the largest offshore oil discovery in West Africa over the last decade.
+Oil revenues have already surpassed mining receipts, and gas production looks promising in the future.
 Ghana is revising its Exploration and Production Bill, a piece of legislation designed to strengthen regulation of Ghana’s extractive sector, management of oil blocks, inspection requirements and management of the social and environmental impact of the extractive industries.
-This builds on a fairly sound legal and policy framework for mining which mostly drives its reasonable performance on RWI’s index (15th/58).
+This builds on a fairly sound legal and policy framework for mining which mostly drives its reasonable performance on the Resource Governance Index (15/58).
 However, it is too soon to assess its implementation in the oil sector.

-Check GHEITI newsletter for more information on GHEITI recent activities, oil production and highlights from the EITI Reports.
+Check GHEITI newsletters for more information on GHEITI recent activities, oil production and highlights from the EITI Reports.